Accessibility

 You may be serviced by:

-2. A water service for potable water and/or for use in business processes, but not for fire protection.
+2. A water pipe for potable water and/or for use in business processes, but not for fire protection.
 You own the water pipe from your building up to the shut-off valve (usually at your property line).

 Illustration showing portions of pipe with fire service that property owners and City are responsible for